Correlation between electronic polarization and shift current in cubic and hexagonal semiconductors LiZn$X$ ($X$ = P, As, Sb): Results and Discussions

 On the other hand, the hexagonal variants are ferroelectrics belonging to the $P6_3mc$ (No. 186) LiGaGe structure type (point group $C_{6v}$) and possess 12 symmetry operations.
 Hexagonal LiZn$X$ consists of a $[$Zn$X]^-$ wurtzite lattice interpenetrated with a Li$^+$ lattice~\cite{Bennett2012,Chopra2018}, as seen from Fig.~\ref{fig:structures}(b).
 A polar distortion in the aristotype $P6_3/mmc$ structure reduces the symmetry to $P6_3mc$ and is associated with a buckling of the Zn-$X$ planes along $z$ in the wurtzite structure~\cite{Chopra2018,Bennett2012}.

-Our starting point is to obtain the optimal crystal structures for both the variants of the considered compounds.
-The atomic positions of the resulting structures have residual forces $\lesssim 1$ meV/{\AA} on each atom, while the lattice parameters are kept fixed to the values reported in Ref.~\cite{Chopra2018} (see SI~\cite{supp} for details).
+Our starting point is to obtain the optimal crystal structures for both variants of the considered compounds.
+The atomic positions of the resulting structures have residual forces $\lesssim 1$ meV/{\AA} on each atom, while the lattice parameters are kept fixed to the values reported in Ref.~\cite{Chopra2018} (see Sec.~\ref{sec:comp} for details).

-In Fig.~\ref{fig:structures}(c), we show the atom and orbital resolved densities of states (DOS) of LiZnN and of LiZnAs as a representative for $X$ = P, As, and Sb.
-DOS and electronic band structures of all the LiZn$X$ compounds ($X$ = N, P, As, Sb) are presented in the SI~\cite{supp}.
+In Fig.~\ref{fig:structures}(c), we show the atom- and orbital-resolved density of states (DOS) per formula unit for LiZnN and LiZnAs as a representative for $X$ = P, As, and Sb.
+DOS and electronic band structures of all the LiZn$X$ compounds ($X$ = N, P, As, Sb) are presented in the Supplemental Material (SM)~\cite{supp}.
 In both polymorphs of all LiZn$X$ compounds, the whole upper valence band is dominated by $X$-$np$ states.
 For $X$ = P, As, Sb, the lower part of the conduction band is composed of significant contributions from Zn-$4s$, Zn-$4p$, $X$-$ns$, $X$-$np$, and $X$-$nd$ states.
 The situation for LiZnN is, however, in sharp contrast as no $d$ states exist for $n=2$.
 In Fig. \ref{fig:structures}(c), we, therefore, show the N-$3d$ DOS.
-The very large difference between the N-$3d$ DOS and the X-$nd$ DOS, see Fig.~\ref{fig:structures}(c) and SI~\cite{supp}, is significant.
+The very large difference between the N-$3d$ DOS and the X-$nd$ DOS, see Fig.~\ref{fig:structures}(c) and SM~\cite{supp}, is significant.
 This arises due to the much higher energy position of the unoccupied N-$3d$ levels as compared to the $X$-$nd$ levels ($X$ = P, As, Sb).
-Additionally, the N-$2s$ DOS in the conduction band is smaller than the As-$4s$ DOS, Fig.~\ref{fig:structures}(c), and also smaller than the P-$3s$ and Sb-$5s$ DOS (see SI~\cite{supp}).
-Together, these have detrimental consequence for the optical response of LiZnN, as discussed later.
+Additionally, the N-$2s$ DOS in the conduction band is smaller than the As-$4s$ DOS, Fig.~\ref{fig:structures}(c), and also smaller than the P-$3s$ and Sb-$5s$ DOS (see SM~\cite{supp}).
+Together, these have a detrimental consequence for the optical response of LiZnN, as discussed later.